imminfo/hex/README.md

 #### 2a.
 Preprocessing input .fastq files

-1. filtering out sequences with the bad mean quality
-2. simple error correction
-3. complex error correction like in BayesHammer? http://www.biomedcentral.com/1471-2164/14/S1/S7
+1. Align sequences using `bwa-mem` to reference genes.
+2. Split initial .fastq files to files related to a specific genes.

 #### 2b.
+Make consensuses

+1. Make consensuses sequences from each gene-specific file.

-Generate HLA candidates with P-values
+#### 2c.
+Generate HLA candidates

-1. Cluster and find consensuses
-2. Align to the DB
+1. Align candidate sequences to the HLA database using `BLAST`.